How much does healthcare really cost in France?

 The French Social Security system (“Sécu“) defines a price for each treatment it reimburses.
 This reimbursement matrix is called La Base de Remboursement de la Sécurité Sociale (“BRSS”).

 In addition to the price that each treatment should cost, the state also defines the repayment rates per type of care or treatment.
 In general, it refunds 70% of a care act or treatment.
-For example, Sécu set the BRSS for a consultation with a general practitioner at €25.
+For example, Sécu set the BRSS for a consultation with a general practitioner at €30.
 You can find all the latest reimbursement rates for doctor consultations, blood tests, medication, hospitalization, and other medical expenses on the Ameli website here.

 Let’s look at an example

 You go to see a doctor who chooses to charge €50 for their general consultation.
-As mentioned, Sécu set the BRSS for this at a fixed €25.
-Sécu will reimburse you 70% of the €25 basis defined, or €17.50.
+Sécu has fixed the BRSS at €30.
+Sécu will reimburse you 70% of the €30 basis defined, or €21.
 To mitigate potential overconsumption, Sécu charges you a €1 fee if you are over 18 years old for any healthcare treatment you receive that they cover.
-So actually, your reimbursement from them will €16.50 rather than €17.50.
-Still with me?
+So actually, your reimbursement from them will be €20 rather than €21.
+This example leaves €30 to be paid by you for the consultation.
+If you have a private health insurer (mutuelle), they will reimburse you for some or all of the €30 amount you owe, based on your specific coverage plan.

 Do all doctors charge the same for consultations?